armbian/documentation/docs/Developer-Guide_Build-Options.md

     - prebuilt: install extra applications from repository
     - compile: compile extra applications in chroot
 - **CREATE_PATCHES** ( yes | no ):
     - yes: prompt right before the compilation starts to make changes to the source code, separate for U-Boot and kernel, and will create patch files out of this.
-If you want these patches are included in the normal run, you need to copy them to their appropriate directories.
+If you want these patches applied while CREATE_PATCHES=no, you need to copy them to their appropriate directories.
-    - no: will not do what is described above and simply builds without interruption
+    - no: do not use user patches and build armbian without extra interruption.
 - **BUILD_ALL** ( yes | no | demo ): cycle through all available board and kernel configurations and make images for all combinations
 - **LIB_TAG** ( master | "branchname" ):
     - set to `master` to compile from the master branch (default)